Fausto 5.0

-Fausto 5.0 is a fantasy film made in Spain and released in 2001.
+Fausto 5.0 is a 2001 Spanish psychological thriller film directed by Àlex Ollé, Carlos Padrissa and Isidro Ortiz from a screenplay by Fernando León de Aranoa.
+It stars Miguel Ángel Solá, Eduard Fernández, and Najwa Nimri.

 Fausto 5.0 is the last part of a trilogy dedicated to the figure of Faust.
 The first two instalments were F@ust 3.0 (originally a play) and The Damnation of Faust (originally an opera).
 All three films were developed for the screen by La Fura dels Baus, an experimental theatre group from Barcelona.

 Plot

+The plot takes place in Barcelona.
 A doctor – Fausto – on the verge of a nervous breakdown, meets a former patient – Santos Vella – who promises to grant his every wish.
 Reality starts dissolving and Fausto begins to lose control.